Page load time explained

-It's important to note that the page load time does not measure what happens after the page has completed the initial load.
+However, it's important to understand that the page load time only measures the time it took to initially load a site - it doesn't measure requests that happen after the initial load (eg. fetch requests or async scripts).
 Once the page has loaded and a visitor starts interacting with your page, no additional measurements are made as it's not considered part of the initial page load.

 Here's the major steps involved when loading a web page on a modern browser: